📝 Food safety and HACCP · ⏱️ 2 min read

 Can I freeze leftovers instead of cooling them?

-Yes, that's often safer.
-Freeze within 2 hours after cooking.
-Thaw later safely in the refrigerator and reheat to 75°C core temperature.
+Yes, and it's often safer.
+Freeze within 2 hours of cooking, thaw safely in refrigeration, then reheat to 75°C core temperature before serving.

 How many times can I reheat the same food?